-Bettie Barrett, Margaret Deitrich, Stephen Finch, Sutton Flynt, Moniqueka Gold, Carlette Hardin, Ann Harris, Mary Jane Hayes, Larry Lowrance, Donald Luck, Earl Newby, Rebecca McMahan, Charles Pinder, Heraldo Richards, Phillip Roberson, Rebecca Slayden-Tenassee, Anne Wall, and Allan Williams
+Bettie Barrett, Margaret Deitrich, Moniqueka Gold, Carlette Hardin, Ann Harris, Mary Jane Hayes, Larry Lowrance, Donald Luck, Sheila Pirkle, Heraldo Richards, Phil Roberson, Rebecca McMahan, Tammy Shutt, James G. Stewart, Sharon Yates, and Anne Wall

 Refer to page 13 for admission requirements to the College of Graduate Studies.
-There are no additional requirements for admission to the School of Education, except for admission into Educational Leadership Studies and Administration Supervision.
-See page 15.
+There are no additional requirements for admission to the School of Education, except for admission into Educational Leadership Studies and Administration and Supervision.
+See pages 14 and 15

 However, admission to the Teacher Education Program is required for those seeking initial teaching licensure (post-baccalaureate) concurrent with enrollment in graduate courses.
 Students are urged to complete a formal program of study in consultation with the graduate coordinator as early as possible in their program, preferably by the end of the first semester.
 Documentation of progress through an electronic portfolio is required in all programs of study.
+Purchase and use of Live Text is required for successful completion of all courses.